-That particular promo site was one of the most popular pages at the time, so it inspired web developers to combine GIF animation as a quirky element on their websites.
+The Batman Forever promo site was one of the most popular sites at the time.
+It inspired other web designers and developers to incorporate GIF web animation as a quirky, eye-catching element into their websites.

 Web Animation Today

-So, today we have different needs and animation tools must be flexible and light.
-Developers must create content for viewing on different devices, with different input methods, browsers, aspect ratios, pixel densities, and so on.
-Obviously, animation has to work perfectly on a 5-inch 720p smartphone through to a 9.7-inch QXGA tablet or to a 29-inch UHD monitor.
+Today, as Flash is obsolete, we have different needs for web animation.
+Tools must be flexible and light.
+Web designers must create responsive and adaptable content for different devices (desktop, tablet, and mobile), taking into account various screen dimensions, browsers, aspect ratios, pixel densities, and more.
+Our web animation masterpieces have to work on a 5-inch, 720px mobile through to a 9.7-inch QXGA tablet, to a 32-inch Retina 6K display.

-However, the fact that technology has matured to this point, that even underpowered mobile devices have the bandwidth and processing power to handle very demanding animations and high-resolution video content, does not mean websites should be overly “busy”.
-As always, it is about striking the right balance between dynamic interaction and static elements.
-The fact that you can implement a lot of animation does not mean you should.
+Technology has matured to a point where even underpowered mobile devices have the bandwidth and processing power to handle very demanding web animations and high-resolution video content.
+This doesn’t mean websites should be super “busy.”
+As always, it’s about striking the right balance between the animation, dynamic interaction, and static elements.
+The fact that we can implement a lot of fancy web animation today doesn’t mean that we should.

-Another thing to consider is cross-platform support.
+Web designers/animators must also consider cross-platform support.
 Ten years ago, designers did not have to make sure that their creations would look good on such a wide range of devices.
-Today, an animation has to work flawlessly on a smartphone and a huge smart TV.
-Different aspect ratios, portrait and landscape orientations, as well as various pixel densities and viewing distances must be taken into account.
-This presents the designer with a new set of challenges and creates additional pitfalls.
-Testing consumes precious time, there are more things that could go wrong on a multitude of platforms, and animations have to be more detailed than ever.
+Different aspect ratios, portrait, and landscape orientations, as well as various pixel densities and viewing distances have to be taken into account.
+This conundrum presents web designers with a set of new challenges and potential pitfalls.
+User testing consumes precious time, more things could go wrong on a multitude of platforms, and web animations have to be more detailed than ever.

 From a logical point of view, we can divide web animation into two basic types: